What Are Brand Authority Signals?

 On-page signals are within your control and demonstrate expertise, transparency, and consistency.
 Some examples of on-page signals include:

-- Expert Content: Well-researched, factually accurate, original content authored by credible experts.
+- Authoritative Content: Well-researched, factually accurate, and original content.

-- Author Bios: Verified credentials, linked profiles, and visible expertise of content creators.
+- Author Bios: Verified credentials, linked profiles, and visible subject matter expertise of the author.

-- Content Freshness: Regular updates that keep information relevant and timely.
+- Content Freshness: Regular updates that keep information relevant and accurate.

-- Site Quality: A secure, well-designed, and user-friendly website that reflects brand professionalism.
+- Site Quality: A secure, well-designed, and user-friendly website that follows technical best practices (sequential heading hierarchy, formatting, site responsiveness, clear navigation, etc)

-- Structured Data: Schema markup that helps search engines and AI clearly understand your entity.
+- Structured Data: Schema markup that helps search engines and AI clearly understand the content on the page.

 Search Behavior Signals